youngdjn/focal-website/content/position/field-crew-leader-ucstudent/index.md

 ## Minimum qualifications

-- Bachelor's degree in ecology, natural resource management, or related natural science field, or a bachelor's degree in any field plus directly relevant professional experience
+- Progress toward a bachelor's degree in ecology, natural resource management, or related natural science field
 - Excellent organizational skills for logistical planning, data management, crew management, and equipment management
 - Ability to take a leadership role and make executive decisions when needed
 - Experience in vegetation data collection
 - Comfort with and ability to maintain a positive attitude in physically demanding and/or uncomfortable conditions (see Work conditions/physical demands, above)
-- Skilled in navigating on- and off-trail using topographic maps, mobile devices, and handheld GPS units
+- Skilled in navigating on- and off-trail using topographic maps, compass, mobile devices, and handheld GPS units
 - Experience camping in remote locations with no facilities
 - CPR and Wilderness First Aid certified (certification may be accomplished after job offer is made, with registration cost paid by the employer)